Fancy a trip down memory lane?

-The “Jazz Age” was defined by the modernist, geometric stylings of art deco design – now considered an iconic era for visual arts and architecture.
+The “Jazz Age” is defined by the modernist, geometric stylings of art deco design – now considered an iconic era for visual arts and architecture.

-Art deco was all about luxury.
-Furniture was embellished with ivory, silver and gold, while the skyscrapers built during the Art Deco period (like New York City’s Chrysler Building and Empire State Building) were luxuriously adorned with distinctive art deco ornaments, gargoyles and materials like marble and steel.
+Art deco is all about luxury.
+Furniture is embellished with ivory, silver and gold.
+While the skyscrapers built during the Art Deco period (like New York City’s Chrysler Building and Empire State Building) were luxuriously adorned with distinctive art deco ornaments, gargoyles and materials like marble and steel.

 The visual artists of the time applied geometric shapes, chevron patterns and intricate lines to travel, film and advertising posters, helping define art deco as we know it.

 The mid-century modern style has roots in architecture, interior design and graphic design – examples of which are abundant in any episode of Mad Men.

 The mid-century modern style is characterised by sleek lines – whether we’re talking a flat or gable roofed Palm Springs home or the iconic Wishbone and Barcelona chairs which are still so popular today.
 Wood panelling was all the rage, while pastels made their way into kitchen cabinets and appliances.

 Similar to the principles of flat design, graphic designers achieved the mid-century modern look with clean lines and angles, geometric shapes and bold colour palettes.

 In the 60s and 70s, designers became more adventurous.